timothyh/optoma-mqtt/README.md

 In addition to monitoring `INFO` messages, this gateway polls the projector every 10 seconds to check status.
 This is used to check whether the projector has power, whether it's powered up or down and, when powered up, the `input` and `display_mode` attributes.

-This can be turned off by setting the `poll` attribute".
+This can be turned off by setting the `poll` attribute.
 Note that polling automatically restarts when the projector shows any kind of activity.

 ## Extending/adding projector commands

+Two files are used `lookups.json` and `commands.json`

-#### `lookup.json`
+#### `lookups.json`
-Maps the numeric status values returned by the projector to text strings used in the MQTT messages.
+Maps numeric status values returned by the projector to text strings used in MQTT messages.
 There are two sections:
 - `INFO` - Maps to the status values returned with `INFO` messages
 - `OK` - Maps values returned in `OK` messages.
 There are lookup tables for each kind of value